preventing your body from making testosterone

 Testosterone is a normal hormone your body produces – mostly in the testicles.
 It plays a role in a man’s appearance, sexual development, sperm production, and sex drive.
 It impacts your erections and can affect prostate growth.
 It’s a critical hormone that your body uses for many other functions, including building your muscle and bone mass.

-But prostate cancer cells use testosterone to grow and spread — think of testosterone acting like a ‘fertilizer’ for prostate cancer.
+But prostate cancer cells use testosterone to grow and spread — think of testosterone acting like a ‘fertiliser’ for prostate cancer.
 Lowering testosterone in the body — either with surgery or medications — can help kill or slow down some prostate cancer cells.

 What are the different ways